spotify/echoprint-codegen/README.md

 Codegen also runs in a multithreaded mode for bulk resolving:

-    ./codegen.Linux-x86_64 billie_jean.mp3 -s 10 30 < file_list
+    ./codegen.Linux-x86_64 -s 10 30 < file_list

 Will compute codes for every file in file_list for 30 seconds starting at 10 seconds.
+(It tries to be smart about the number of threads to use.)
 It will output a JSON list.
 Note that song/identify can accept lists, which will be faster than sending each code one at a time.
 The "tag" parameter is added to each code dictionary to match the resolving material.

 ## FAQ